In the context of urban sketching, we could be talking about two major angles when discussing people sketching:

 Further Reading & Courses About People Sketching

 If you have read some of my other posts you may know I am a big fan of Skillshare.
 James Richards has a great course about how to add figures into your urban sketches.
-For 2 months of premium membership for free, you can sign up here.
-That means for 2 whole months you can watch every single class on the platform for free before you have to pay at which point you can cancel or if you love it (like I do) you can carry on and pay month by month.
+For a free trial of premium membership, you can sign up here.
+That means you can watch as many classes on the platform for free before the free trial ends at which point you can cancel or if you love it (like I do) you can carry on and pay month by month.

-There are two courses I have taken to do with people sketching by two fantastic urban sketchers.
+There are two courses I have taken about people sketching by two fantastic urban sketchers.
 These courses are of a super high standard and worth every penny.